brianvanburken/brianvanburken.github.io/_drafts/rest-of-json-properties-as-list-when-decoding-in-elm.md

 When decoding a result from an API I wanted all the rest of the properties as a list to display to the user.
 As example we have an API that returns a list of videos.
 Each video has an `id` and `title`.
-Each video also has a dynamic number of properties that can be considered "metadata".
+Each video also has a dynamic number of properties that are "metadata".
 These properties are what we want to store a list of key-value pairs.
-This list then can be displayed to the user.
+This list is then used to display the information to the user.
 An example video would look like this in JSON.

 {% prism json %}
 {